SaadAsif1/RH-Chrome-extension/README.md

 ### 3. How do I stop testing?
 Simply click the **Stop Testing** button in the extension popup to stop testing and unblock the resources.

----

-## Contact & Support

-If you have any questions or need further assistance, feel free to reach out:

-- **Support Email**: support@yourcompany.com
-- **Phone**: (123) 456-7890

----

-## Video Tutorial (Coming Soon!)

-We’re working on a video tutorial to walk you through the steps visually.
-Check back here soon!

----

-### Final Notes:

-By following these steps, you should now be able to successfully load and run the **RHCL Chrome Extension**.
-If you encounter any issues or need help, don't hesitate to contact our support team!

----